torontotoollibrary/Laravel4-Vagrant/readme.md

-# Toronto Tool Library Software Environment (Laravel 4 w/ Vagrant)
+# Toronto Tool Library re:source Software Environment

-A basic Ubuntu 12.04 Vagrant setup with [Laravel4](http://laravel.com/docs) and PHP 5.5.
+A basic Ubuntu 12.04 Vagrant setup with PHP 5.5.
 PHP 5.4 w/ Apache 2.2 is available on the php54 branch.

 * This repository was forked from bryannielsen/Laravel4-Vagrant (https://github.com/bryannielsen/Laravel4-Vagrant.git)
+*

 ## Requirements